 This website was developed by a Spanish interpreter with the vision of creating a centralized source of information for interpreters.
-It all began long ago.
+It all began eleven years ago.

 In 2009 Jennifer Figueira organized The Interpreter's Café, a monthly meeting at a local coffee shop in Wilmington, Delaware.
-The purpose was to connect with interpreters from the community, share local vocabulary, propose a unified spoken English-Spanish glossary to be used in the Delaware courts, and provide a safe, familiar place for court interpreters to share the everyday joys and anxieties of the profession.
+The purpose was to connect with interpreters in the community, share local vocabulary, propose a unified spoken English-Spanish glossary to be used in the Delaware courts, and provide a safe and familiar place for court interpreters to share the everyday joys and anxieties of the profession.
 The passionate individuals that attended the Café made the meetings very productive.
-After the meetings Jennifer would create email-newsletters containing a recapitulation of the topics discussed at the meetings.
-As time went by the newsletters began to also include useful links, calendars, and short articles she wrote herself.
+After the meetings Jennifer would create and email newsletters containing a recapitulation of the topics discussed at the meetings.
+As time went by the newsletters began to also include useful links, calendars of events, and short articles Jennifer wrote herself.

-Please enjoy.
-Glossaries and recent articles can be found in our Newsletters.
+I hope you enjoy the site.
+Glossaries and recent articles can be found on the Newsletters page.
 Make sure to also visit the Links and Videos pages.
 Thank you!

 “If language is not correct, then what is said is not what is meant; if what is said is not what is meant, then what must be done remains undone; if this remains undone, morals and art will deteriorate; if justice goes astray, the people will stand about in helpless confusion.
 Hence there must be no arbitrariness in what is said.
 This matters above everything.”
 Confucius